vzhomeexperiments/lazytrade/README.md

 Step 1. `devtools::document()` Step 2. `devtools::run_examples()` Step
 3. Menu ‘Build’ `Clean and Rebuild` Step 4.
 ‘Check’ `devtools::check()`

-## Checking package with –run-donttest enabled
+## Locally checking package with –run-donttest enabled

 Whenever  examples construct is used author of the package must insure that those examples are running.
 Such examples are those that would